 An attorney by training, Ann M. Veneman was Secretary of the United States Department of Agriculture (USDA) from 2001 to 2005.
 She then served a five-year term as the Executive Director of the United Nations Children's Fund.
 Earlier in her career she practiced law and was in various positions in the USDA.
 She also served four years as the Secretary of the California Department of Food and Agriculture.
-She is currently a member of the Boards of Alexion Pharmaceuticals, the Global Health Innovative Technology Fund and JUST Capital.
-She is on a number of advisory boards including BRAC, Terra Vesco, The Feed Project and The Chicago Council Global Agriculture Development Initiative.
-She is a member of the Council on Foreign Relations and the Trilateral Commission.
+She is currently a member of the Boards of the Global Health Innovative Technology Fund and Clinton Health Access Initiative.
+Ann M. Veneman is on a number of advisory boards including JUST Capital, BRAC, TerraVesco, Ukko, KDC Ag, Memphis Meats, Perfect Day and Full Harvest Technologies, Inc. She is a member of the Council on Foreign Relations and the Trilateral Commission.
+In addition, Ann M. Veneman is a member of the Hilton Humanitarian Prize Jury.

-In 2009, she was named to Forbes The World's 100 Most Powerful Women list, and she has been the recipient of numerous awards and honours throughout her career.
+In 2009, she was named to Forbes The World's 100 Most Powerful Women list, and she has been the recipient of numerous awards and honors throughout her career.